 - Skilled Dribbler — Improves your dribbling and skill moves and gives the Flair trait.

 - Active First Touch — Improves ball control, agility, acceleration, and sprinting speed.
 This skill also gives the Flair trait.

 I recommend using the Skilled Dribbler alongside the Distance Shooter perk once you unlock two perk slots, and the third slot can come down to personal preference based on play styles.

 The build above works exceptionally well when playing the ST role.
 However, if you want to slot in as a goalscoring left or right winger in the style of Mo Salah, this striker build can still be effective.

-I would recommend opting for the default build above, but as you level up, look to add a few passing attributes onto your player.
+I would recommend opting for the default build above, but as you level up, look to add a few passing attributes to your player.

-Don’t track back too much on defense; you need to be the out ball and you need to be able to launch counter attacks.
+Don’t track back too much on defense; you need to be the out ball and be able to launch counterattacks.